Large language models for automated scholarly paper review: A survey: Suggestions from academia

-Training in a standardized system is generally considered a necessary measure when confronted with new matters. \citet{mehta-application-2024} suggest that before integrating LLMs into the peer review process, researchers ought to first receive ethics training and be aware of the possible limitations and biases of the novel technology. \citet{hosseini-fighting-2023} share the similar opinions.
-They claim that as the critical part of researcher training, the content of peer review training must include the potential advantages and disadvantages of using LLMs for review.
-This kind of training helps researchers use LLMs in a responsible way and makes them conscious of possible weaknesses and biases of LLMs.
-They also recommend that, in such a fast technology development day, the training should update frequently to catch up with the LLMs' evolution.
+Training within a standardized system is generally considered a necessary measure when addressing novel challenges. \citet{mehta-application-2024} suggest that before integrating LLMs into the peer review process, researchers ought to undergo ethics training and familiarize themselves with the possible limitations and biases of the emerging technology.
+Similarly, \citet{hosseini-fighting-2023} highlight the importance of integrating LLM-related content into peer review training, underscoring both the potential benefits and drawbacks of employing these models for review.
+This kind of training fosters responsible usage of LLMs and cultivates awareness of their possible weaknesses and biases of LLMs.
+Given the rapid pace of technological advancements nowadays, they also recommend that the training should be updated regularly to keep pace with the ongoing evolution of LLMs.